gordon-cs/gordon-360-ui/README.md

 - After connecting to the virtual machine and setting up the backend, as documented in [gordon-360-api](https://github.com/gordon-cs/gordon-360-api/blob/develop/README.md#running-the-server-locally),

   - Pull the UI repository, if you do not have it open on the virtual machine already.
-  - Open `package.json` and scroll to the bottom.
+  - Open `setupProxy.js`:

-    - In the `proxy` key, there are two subkeys: `/api` and `/token`.
-Change the `target` line in both of these to reflect the URL of your local test backend.
-For example, if your test backend is operating on your local computer and listening on port 5555, you would change the text to say `"target": "http://localhost:5555/"` in both subkeys.
+    - You will see two nearly identical function calls that start with `app.use(proxy...`.
+In both calls, change the string following the word `target` to reflect the URL of your local test backend.
+For example, if your test backend is operating on your local computer and listening on port 5555, you would change the string to say `'http://localhost:5555/'` in both.

   - Open `.env.production`.
 Inside it, there should be a variable called `REACT_APP_API_URL`.
 If it exists, change it so that the line says `REACT_APP_API_URL=http://localhost:5555/` assuming the backend is listening on port 5555.
 If the variable doesn't exist, just add `REACT_APP_API_URL=http://localhost:5555/` to the bottom of the file.
   - Do the same with `.env.development`.